zac-heisey/murray-lampert/kitchen-remodeling-mission-valley.md

 title: Kitchen Remodeling Mission Valley
 permalink: "/kitchen-remodeling-mission-valley"
 section_id: kitchen-remodels
 featured-image:
-excerpt: Murray Lampert has over 40 years of experience with kitchen remodeling in Mission Valley, San Diego.
-Take your Mission Valley kitchen remodel to the next level with us.
+excerpt: Kitchen remodeling in Mission Valley, San Diego by Murray Lampert Design, Build, Remodel.
+Mission Valley kitchen remodel experts since 1975.
+Visit us today!
 layout: default
 ---

 Mission Valley offers something for everyone.
 If you are looking for fun or shopping, or you simply want to enjoy a long relaxing walk along the Presidio or the Historic Park, Mission Valley is the place to be.
-It is ideal for families with small children, but young professionals also find this area entertaining as well as peaceful and welcoming.
+It's ideal for families with small children, but young professionals also find this area entertaining, peaceful, and welcoming.

 Like many other communities in San Diego, Mission Valley is experiencing a transition from traditional homes to the more modern and more comfortable ones.
-What is more, enhancing a home’s functionality goes hand in hand with enhancing its design and appeal.
+What's more, enhancing a home’s functionality goes hand in hand with enhancing its design and appeal.
 The one doesn’t go without the other anymore.
-That is why more and more Mission Valley residents go for home improvement, remodeling and renovation services.
+That is why more and more Mission Valley residents go for home improvement, [remodeling and renovation services](/san-diego-home-remodel-services) over new home construction.

 ## Mission Valley Kitchen Remodeling Experts